Learning Center

-System availability is a maintenance metric used to measure the amount of time—as a percentage—that an asset can be used for production.
+System availability is a maintenance metric that measures the percentage of time an asset can be used for production.
 It calculates the probability that a system won’t experience downtime when workers need to use it.

-Also referred to as equipment or asset availability, this availability measure is an essential metric for organizations that depend on complex pieces of equipment to function.
+Also referred to as equipment or asset availability, it is an essential metric for organizations that depend on complex equipment to function.

 1. Functionality: It is not out-of-service for inspection or repair work.